DeepikaSidda/Fair-Seat-Purchase/README.md

 # The Fair Seat Purchase — DynamoDB Ticket Purchasing System
+## The problem

+When a popular event goes on sale, thousands of fans contend for the same seats in the same instant.
+The system must guarantee **sold-exactly-once** under that contention, expire abandoned holds, and instantly return released seats to inventory — all while feeling fast.
+This is a distributed inventory-control / locking problem, solved here with DynamoDB **conditional writes** and **transactions** (no external lock service).

+Lifecycle: **browse → select → hold (atomic) → pay → confirm _or_ release on timeout**.

+---

 A DynamoDB-powered ticket-purchasing system for a 100,000-seat venue that stays **correct under extreme concurrency**: every seat is **sold exactly once** — never oversold, never lost — while